Johns Hopkins University - Cell, Molecular, Developmental Biology & Biophysics

 The laboratories and teaching space of the Johns Hopkins Department of Biology are located in Seeley G. Mudd Hall on the JHU Homewood campus.
 The Milton S. Eisenhower Library, a superb integrated science collection, is nearby.
 All equipment and instrumentation relevant to contemporary biology is available to graduate students through the facilities of the Homewood Campus, the Carnegie Institution, the School of Medicine, and the School of Hygiene and Public Health.

 All JHU/NIH graduate students are supported through NIH Intramural Research Training Awards and by Johns Hopkins and receive support for stipend, tuition, and medical insurance throughout their years of training.
-Stipends for first-year students are $28,300 (2010-2011) and increase yearly.
+Details about pre-doctoral stipend are available here.
 Tuition is funded during the entire period students are in the program.

 Living and Housing

 Affordable apartments, houses, and rooms in private residences are available for rent near the NIH campus and elsewhere within easy commuting distance.
 Affordable rooms and apartments are also available near JHU in Baltimore; the Housing Office on campus assists students in finding rooms and apartments.

 Johns Hopkins has approximately 3,300 undergraduate and 1,300 graduate students.
 The NIH-JHU GPP admits 3-6 students per year, who join a class of 15-20 students at the CMDB Graduate Program and a group of ~20 NIH-JHU students on the NIH campus.
 While at the NIH, students join more than 500 other graduate students from more than 100 universities who are doing their research in NIH laboratories.
 The Graduate Partnerships Program and the Office of Intramural Training & Education at the NIH sponsor student activities and services similar to those at a university to ensure student success and create a strong graduate student community.